Meeting Time: June 12, 2020 at 8:00am PDT

 • Default_avatar

-Amanda Brewer almost 4 years ago
+Amanda Brewer over 4 years ago

 I am a teacher at Roosevelt Middle School, and I ask that both Roosevelt Middle and Garfield Elementary be prioritized for significant building repairs and upgrades with the November 2020 facilities bond.